Wake Island: Early exploration and shipwrecks

-The Spanish governor of the Mariana Islands, Francisco Moscoso y Lara, welcomed and provided aid to the Libelle shipwreck survivors on Guam.
+The Spanish governor of the Mariana Islands, Francisco Moscoso y Lara, welcomed and aided the Libelle shipwreck survivors in Guam.
 He also ordered the schooner Ana, owned and commanded by his son-in-law George H. Johnston, to be dispatched with first mate Kausch to search for the missing gig and then sail on to Wake Island to confirm the shipwreck story and recover the buried treasure.
-Ana departed Guam on April 10 and, after two days at Wake Island, found and salvaged the buried coins and precious stones as well as a small quantity of the quicksilver.
+Ana departed Guam on April 10 and, after two days at Wake Island, found and salvaged the buried coins, precious stones, and a small quantity of the quicksilver.

-Wreck of Dashing Wave

-On July 29, 1870, the British tea clipper Dashing Wave, under the command of Captain Henry Vandervord, sailed out of Fuzhou, China, en route to Sydney.
-On August 31 "the weather was very thick, and it was blowing a heavy gale from the eastward, attended with violent squalls, and a tremendous sea."
-At 10:30 p.m. breakers were seen and the ship struck the reef at Wake Island.
-Overnight the vessel began to break up and at 10:00 a.m. the crew succeeded in launching the longboat over the leeward side.
-In the chaos of the evacuation, the captain secured a chart and nautical instruments, but no compass.
-The crew loaded a case of wine, some bread and two buckets, but no drinking water.
+On July 29, 1870, the British tea clipper Dashing Wave, under the command of Captain Henry Vandervord, sailed out of Fuzhou en route to Sydney.
+On August 31, "the weather was very thick, and it was blowing a heavy gale from the eastward, attended with violent squalls and a tremendous sea."
+At 10:30 pm, breakers were seen, and the ship struck the reef at Wake Island.
+The vessel began to break up overnight, and at 10:00 am, the crew launched the longboat over the leeward side.
+In the chaos of the evacuation, the captain secured a chart and nautical instruments but no compass.
+The crew loaded a case of wine, some bread, and two buckets, but no drinking water.
 Since Wake Island appeared to have neither food nor water, the captain and his 12-man crew quickly departed, crafting a makeshift sail by attaching a blanket to an oar.
-With no water, each man was allotted a glass of wine per day until a heavy rain shower came on the sixth day.
-After 31 days of hardship, drifting westward in the longboat, they reached Kosrae (Strong's Island) in the Caroline Islands.
-Captain Vandervord attributed the loss of Dashing Wave to the erroneous manner in which Wake Island "is laid down in the charts.
+With no water, each man was allotted a glass of wine daily until a heavy rain shower came on the sixth day.
+After 31 days of drifting westward in the longboat, they reached Kosrae (Strong's Island) in the Caroline Islands.
+Captain Vandervord attributed the loss of Dashing Wave to the erroneous way Wake Island "is laid down in the charts.
 It is very low, and not easily seen even on a clear night."